gahr/retcl/README.md

 The `r` command (or the `red` variable in the second example) can now be used to issue commands to a Redis server.

+The lifetime of the `r` command must be managed by the caller.
+The object must be explicitely destroyed via a call to `r destroy` (or `$red destroy`) to avoid resource leaks.

 <a name="commands"></a>
 ### Command identifiers and retrieving results